nodejs/node/doc/guides/backporting-to-release-lines.md

 * Please include the backport target in the pull request title in the following
   format: `(v7.x backport) <commit title>`
   * Ex. `(v4.x backport) process: improve performance of nextTick`
-* Please include the text `Backport of #<pull request number>` in the pull request description.
-This will link to the original pull request.
 * Please check the checkbox labelled "Allow edits from maintainers".
   This is the easiest way to to avoid constant rebases.